-dealing with TMJ and airway issues.

-TMJ issues can stem from many factors, explains Dr. Ferzli, among them: diet, environmental toxins, technology, hormones, genetics, and-maybe most importantly-mouth breathing. s a teenager, Ariayna Meyer first met Dr. Charles Ferzli, of TMJ & Sleep Therapy Centre in Cary, four and a half years ago, under less than ideal circumstances.
-She describes the onset of her temporomandibular joint (TMJ) issues, jaw, and then it got to the point where I couldn't open my mouth more than the width of one or two fingers.
-And my jaw was stuck when "I just started feeling a really sharp shooting pain in my in that position for months."
-Her dentist referred Ariayna and her mom to Dr. Ferzli, who is broadly recognized as an expert in "Our diet does not support proper facial and jaw muscle development," he says.
+TMJ issues can stem from many factors, explains Dr. Ferzli, among them: diet, environmental toxins, technology, hormones, genetics, and-maybe most importantly-mouth breathing.

+"Our diet does not support proper facial and jaw muscle development," he says.
 "When we don't give children hard foods to chew on so those muscles can develop properly, we see the onset of weak musculature, exacerbated by more soft foods and a fast-food diet.
 Indigenous cultures with natural foods tend to have bigger dental arches, leading to fewer of the crowding and dental issues we see in the Western world."

 That same poor diet, he notes, when coupled with environmental toxins, "means that we have children who have more inflammation in their systems and are more sensitive to pain."
 Hormones play a role as well, says Dr. Ferzli, noting that girls in puberty are more prone to TMJ issues, given the increase in estrogen and heightened sensation of pain.

 Another culprit is the ubiquitous cell phone.
-"The vast majority of kids today," Dr. Ferzli points out, "spend a large IS YOUR CHILD A MOUTH BREATHER?
+"The vast majority of kids today," Dr. Ferzli points out, "spend a large

+IS YOUR CHILD A MOUTH BREATHER?

-ccording to Dr. Ferzli, "We are born as natural nose breathers but sometimes circumstances alter our habits.
+A ccording to Dr. Ferzli, "We are born as natural nose breathers but sometimes circumstances alter our habits.
 If a child has a cold or congestion from an allergy, for example, they may learn to breathe from the mouth, and it can become a habit.
 And it's now common to see kids with their lips apart, and no one knows to tell them to breathe through their nose."

 This can give rise to a number of serious health problems-including TMJD-he says.
 For example: